webmaeistro/devz-docz/infrasec/aws/org-bootstrap.md

 Follow the same steps you took to bootstrap the `org-root` account to bootstrap your `id` account.
 Once you've done that, you can set up the users and groups that team members will use to access all other AWS resources.
-Martin's experience uses [`iam-user-group`](https://registry.terraform.io/modules/webmaeistro/iam-user-group/aws/1.0.2) and [`iam-cross-acct-dest`](https://registry.terraform.io/modules/webmaeistro/iam-cross-acct-dest/aws) modules to do this; see [`terraform-layout-example`](https://gitlab.com/webmaeistro/terraform-layout-example) for how I use them.
+I uses [`iam-user-group`](https://registry.terraform.io/modules/webmaeistro/iam-user-group/aws/1.0.2) and [`iam-cross-acct-dest`](https://registry.terraform.io/modules/webmaeistro/iam-cross-acct-dest/aws) modules to do this; see [`terraform-layout-example`](https://gitlab.com/webmaeistro/terraform-layout-example) for how I use them.

 In order to do this, in your `id` account, define your users and then use the module like so: